mahendra-shinde/java-performance-optimization/module-09-hprof-memory.md

-# HPROF Files and In-Depth Memory Analysis
+# Module 09: HPROF Files and In-Depth Memory Analysis

 Memory analysis is crucial for diagnosing memory leaks, high memory usage, and understanding object retention in Java applications.
 The JVM can generate heap dump files (usually with a `.hprof` extension) that capture the entire state of the heap at a point in time.